UtrechtUniversity/ricgraph/docs/ricgraph_restapi.md

 Note that this will only work if someone has a running Ricgraph and Ricgraph Explorer instance available, which you can access over the web.
-That someone can be yourself, who has Ricgraph and Ricgraph Explorer running on your own computer or e.g. on SURF Research Cloud, or can be someone else, who has done that.
+That someone can be yourself, where you run Ricgraph and Ricgraph Explorer on your own computer or use a cloud service such as SURF Research Cloud, or it can be someone else, who is doing that for you or for a community of users.

 If you use the Ricgraph REST API, will get these results in a [JSON format](https://en.wikipedia.org/wiki/JSON).